Juanyss/JavaScriptGrow/README.md

 # JavaScriptGrow
-A robot challenge from Eloquient Java Script Vol III
+## A robot challenge from Eloquient Java Script Vol III

+## Open index.html and the results will be on the console (F12 --> Console)